PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

 ## Using Piwik PRO SDK

 The recommended way to use the library is by using the ``TrackHelper`` class.
-It has methods for all common actions which can be chained in a way that facilities the correct order and use.
-Just by using autocompletion on ``TrackHelper.`` you can probably get pretty far.
+It has methods for all common actions, which can be chained in a way that facilitates the correct order and use.
+By simply using autocompletion on ``TrackHelper``, you can go very far.

-For tracking each event with ``TrackHelper`` you will need to pass ``Tracker`` instance.
-The way of getting correct ``Tracker`` instance depends on configuration option (see section above):
+For tracking each event with ``TrackHelper``, you will need to pass ``Tracker`` instance.
+The way of getting the correct ``Tracker`` instance depends on the configuration option (see section above):

 1) Your Android ``Application`` class extend ``PiwikApplication`` class
 ```java